saisivayenduri/ansible/README.md

 # PLAYBOOKS
 ```
-A playbook is file to execute a sequence of tasks on all the hosts.
+A playbook is file to execute a sequence of tasks on the hosts.
 A playbook file is a YML file.
 ```